OpenAPITools/openapi-generator/samples/client/petstore/haskell-http-client/tests-integration/README.md

-# swagger-petstore-tests-integration
+# openapi-petstore-tests-integration

-This contains integration tests for the haskell http-client swagger-petstore api client library.
+This contains integration tests for the haskell http-client openapi-petstore api client library.

 This module is not auto-generated.

-The integration tests require a swagger petstore server running at `http://0.0.0.0/v2`, or the value of the `HOST` environment variable.
+The integration tests require a openapi petstore server running at `http://0.0.0.0/v2`, or the value of the `HOST` environment variable.

 The api client library bindings are expected to live in the parent folder